Frequently Asked Questions

 - What is the Take Five Scholars program?

 - The Take Five Scholars program permits selected students to spend a ninth semester or a full fifth year at the University at no additional tuition charge.

 - How can I learn about the Study Abroad program?

 - The College provides students with a diverse array of opportunities to study abroad over the summer and during the academic year.
-Please visit the Center for Study Abroad and Interdepartmental Program's website for complete information in the "common questions" section.
+Please visit the Center for Education Abroad's website for complete information in the "common questions" section.

-- The grade report sent to my son or daughter contained a grade of "I" (or "N").
+- The grade report sent to my student contained a grade of "I" (or "N").
 What does this mean?

 - The grades of "I" or "N" are submitted when an instructor is unable, for some reason, to submit a final grade for a student.
-In this case, your son or daughter should contact the instructor directly to discuss the matter.
+In this case, they should contact the instructor directly to discuss the matter.

-- How can my son or daughter find out their remaining requirements needed for graduation?
+- How can my student find out their remaining requirements needed for graduation?

 - Students are sent a series of degree audits throughout their senior year.
 Students may make an appointment with an adviser in the College Center for Advising Services to review their requirements at any time during their four years.